-Talking to students in London 3 March 2016, he spoke about how he wanted a society “where we don’t automatically criminalise people”.
+Talking to students in London 3 March 2016, Corbyn spoke about how he wanted a society where we don’t automatically criminalise people.

-His comments were criticised by ex-Labour deputy leader Harriet Harman.
-She said prostitution was “exploitation and abuse not an industry.
+The comments were criticised by ex-Labour deputy leader Harriet Harman.
+Prostitution was exploitation and abuse not an industry.
 Harman against the new Labour leader’s policy.

 March 2014, Sex workers from across the UK and rest of Europe crammed into a select committee room in the House of Commons.
 They were there to argue against plans to change prostitution laws that would criminalise clients.
 This not what they are after.

 The parliamentary meeting was hosted by Labour MP John McDonnell .
-It was organised by the English Collective of Prostitutes and the People’s Parliament.
+Organised by the English Collective of Prostitutes and the People’s Parliament.

 ynuk.tv inside to follow the debate